- Code EMSC3024

 - Areas of interest Earth and Marine Sciences

-This course focuses on a multidisciplinary approach to understand the processes and environments in which magmatic and metamorphic rocks form, including the following topics: the relations between crystallisation and deformation in metamorphic rocks and their link to evolution of orogens; reconstruction of plate tectonic processes from detailed investigation at a grain scale; construction and detailed interpretation of phase diagrams; the role of fluid phases and the use of trace elements, radiogenic and stable isotopes to constrain magmatic and metamorphic processes.
-In addition, the rates of processes are explored: are these fast and furious, or slow and steady.
+This course focuses on a multidisciplinary approach to understand the processes and environments in which magmatic and metamorphic rocks form, including the following topics: the relations between crystallisation and deformation in metamorphic rocks and their link to evolution of orogens; reconstruction of plate tectonic processes from detailed investigation at a grain scale; construction and detailed interpretation of phase diagrams; the role of fluid phases and the use of mineralogy, trace elements, and radiogenic and stable isotopes to constrain magmatic and metamorphic processes.

-Laboratory: Characterisation and interpretation of microstructures in magmatic and metamorphic rocks using the optical microscope, construction and interpretation of phase diagrams, selected excursions to Canberra and surroundings.
+Laboratory: Characterisation and interpretation of microstructures in igneous and metamorphic rocks using the optical microscope, numerical modelling of trace element fractionation, construction and interpretation of phase diagrams, and fieldwork.

-1. Recognize key metamorphic and magmatic minerals in hand specimens and thin sections.
-Classification of magmatic and metamorphic rocks based on their mineralogy.
+- Recognise key metamorphic and magmatic minerals in hand specimens and thin sections and classify magmatic and metamorphic rocks based on their mineralogy.

-2. Reconstruct conditions of rock formation from the texture and composition of minerals
+- Reconstruct conditions of rock formation from the texture and composition of minerals.

-3. Explain the relation of rock forming processes to tectonic environments
+- Explain rock forming processes and their links to tectonic environments.

-4. Construct phase diagrams and use them to interpret rock textures and rock forming processes
+- Construct phase diagrams and use them to interpret rock textures and rock forming processes.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.